arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/user-manual/content.md

 Enhance your environmental sensing capabilities with the Nicla Sense Env board.
 This board combines three cutting-edge sensors from Renesas® with the Arduino ecosystem's ease of integration and scalability.
 This board is well-suited for augmenting your Portenta or MKR-based projects with environmental sensing capabilities.

-The Nicla Sense Env includes an ultra-low power temperature and humidity sensor, complemented by two sophisticated, industrial-grade gas sensors capable of assessing air quality in both indoor and outdoor settings.
-Its compact dimensions (22.86 x 22.86 mm) and sturdy construction make the Nicla Sense Env an excellent choice for projects that demand sensor fusion and the computational capabilities of Arduino boards.
+The Nicla Sense Env includes an ultra-low power temperature and humidity sensor, complemented by two sophisticated industrial-grade gas sensors capable of assessing air quality in indoor and outdoor settings.
+Its compact dimensions (22.86 x 22.86 mm) and sturdy build make the Nicla Sense Env an excellent choice for projects that demand sensor fusion and the computational capabilities of Arduino boards.

 ### Nicla Sense Env Architecture Overview